danainjax/punks-front-end/NOTES.md

 Project build notes

 1. Work on finding a punk by number
+    Grabbing the punkID, now need to render to the page
 2. Move comments to a modal
 3. Make log in a modal
 4. Add a contract